aryrfjr/PRM_4_113603/README.md

 ## 📌 Description of the directories in this root folder:

 - 🗂️ [**scripts**](https://github.com/aryrfjr/PRM_4_113603/tree/main/scripts): this folder contains the essential Python and Bash scripts which make up the implemented MLOps workflow used in that work.
-The scripts were used at different stages of the research (tests, development, and application) and are operational at a high technical level manual execution of the Python/Shell-based GETL pipelines depicted in the figure above.
+The scripts were used at different stages of the research (tests, development, and application) and are operational at a high technical level manual execution of the Python/Shell-based GETL pipelines depicted in the diagram above.

 - 🗂️ [**data_examples**](https://github.com/aryrfjr/PRM_4_113603/tree/main/data_examples): this folder contains samples of the data generated for the nominal composition Zr₄₉Cu₄₉Al₂.